Extending the cosmic distance ladder two orders of magnitude with strongly lensed Cepheids, carbon AGB, and RGB stars: Discussion

-From this figure, highly magnified long-period Cepheids in Spock would be accessible with regular medium-depth observations ($\approx 2 hour$ exposures in F200W or less with F150W2).
-The maximum magnification in this figure does not exceed a few thousand, but larger magnification factors are still possible, so in principle Cepheids could be observed in the Spock, at least during a microlensing event, with even shorter exposures.
+If JWST can detect Cepheids in the Dragon, how much farther away can JWST detect them?
+The Spock arc, a $z=1.0054$ galaxy that is highly magnified by the galaxy cluster MACS0416, offers a case in point.
+Spock's luminosity distance is $\approx$50\% larger than the Dragon's, and the increase in distance modulus is $\approx$0.9~mag.
+To focus on the brightest Cepheids in the central region of the LMC, we adopted the \cite{Riess2019} sample containing 70 luminous Cepheids.
+This sample should represent the small region of the Spock galaxy that is strongly magnified.
+From the $I$ and $H$ measurements \citep{Riess2019}, we constructed $J$-band magnitudes by a simple average and transformed them to AB .
+These stars were then placed at $z=1.0054$ and magnified by the same probabilities as in Figure~\ref{Fig_PDFmu}.
+The sample was simulated 10 times with sufficient separation in time (years) to make the magnitudes uncorrelated.
+The resulting apparent magnitudes are shown in Figure~\ref{Fig_Cepheids}.
+From this figure, highly magnified long-period Cepheids in Spock would be accessible with regular medium-depth observations ($\approx$2~hour exposures in F200W or shorter with F150W2).
+Magnifications larger than the few thousand shown in this figure are still possible, so in principle Cepheids could be observed in Spock during a microlensing event with even shorter exposures.
 These events are often short-lived, with large magnification factors lasting a few weeks, but in some scenarios, large magnification factors can be maintained during several years.
-For example if a dark matter substructure is near the lensed stars producing long-term high magnifications.
+For example, a dark matter substructure or one of the many thousands of globular clusters in the ICM can produce long-term high magnifications.
 This type of rare scenario is suspected to be responsible for the long-lasting high-magnification of stars such as Godzilla \citep{DiegoGodzilla} and Mothra \citep{DiegoMothra}.
-The high magnification factors expected in these two cases ($\mu>2000$) would make a bright Cepheid detectable for several years, allowing to measure its period (after subtracting microlensing distortions) and intrinsic luminosity. \\
+The high magnification factors in these two cases ($\mu>2000$) would make a bright Cepheid detectable for several years, allowing measurement of its period (after subtracting microlensing distortions) and intrinsic luminosity. \\